nikouu/ASP.NET-Core-Large-File-Upload-Examples/README.md

 ## Desired Outcome
 To understand better how Kestrel (I think) handles large body requests.
 Ultimately I'd be keen to know if there is a way to "hot potato" the data from incoming to outgoing while keeping memory usage as low as the CPU will allow it.

+The problem isn't how to upload large files, it's how to upload large files in the most memory and disk efficient way.
+Hopefully by reusing the same space in memory as data comes in and gets shuffled out.

 I totally understand if this is a back pressure issue that I don't comprehend.
+There would be an incredible balance of transfer in speed and write out speed have a clean and balanced memory footprint.
 Though see Further Thought 4 below for more.

+And large files in my mind are gigabytes.

 ## How to Use
 1. Download